Americans brace for ‘hardest, saddest’ week of their lives

 Confirmed infections fell in Spain, too, and new deaths declined for the third straight day, dropping to 674 — the first time daily deaths have fallen below 800 in the past week.

-“We are starting to see the light at the end of the tunnel,” Spanish Prime Minister Pedro Sánchez said.
+The outlook, however, was bleak in Britain, which reported more than 600 deaths Sunday, surpassing Italy’s increase.
+Italy still has, by far, the world’s highest coronavirus death toll — almost 16,000.

-The outlook, however, remained bleak in Britain, which reported more than 600 deaths Sunday, surpassing Italy’s increase.
-Italy still has by far the world’s highest coronavirus death toll — almost 16,000.
+In a rare televised address, Queen Elizabeth II appealed to Britons to rise the occasion, while acknowledging enormous disruptions, grief and financial difficulties.

 Johnson, meanwhile, has been hospitalized, though his office said it was not an emergency and that the 55-year-old Conservative will undergo tests.